TommyJackson85/techfix_overlap/README-TESTING.md

         - I am receiving "CSRF verification failed.
 Request aborted" on an error page.
         - This bug must be fixed.

+- Sticky buttons doesn't work on Safari.
+    - The sticky buttons don't work in Safari.
+    - Looking at alternatives to position 'sticky' such as from this [Stack Overflow Post](https://stackoverflow.com/questions/51792783/safari-positionsticky-not-working-in-an-overflowauto-element).
+    - Also condsidering removing it all together.
+Maybe include a modal popup instead.

 - Users can vote for 'Done' feature requests, if the feature donations modal is available to them.
     - From the cart and checkout page, I will add more defensive design, in detecting cart items that are already finished.
     - This is hard to do because the add to cart and adjust cart refer to the items ids and not the whole feature and are linked to a session.